 Power plug & outlet Type N

-The type N socket and plug are the official standard in Brazil.
+The type N socket and plug are the official standard in Brazil and South Africa.
 The plug consists of two pins and a grounding pin.
 There are two variants: the prongs of the 10 A version have a diameter of 4 mm and a length of 19 mm.
 The second version, rated at 20 amps, is used for heavier appliances and has 4.8 mm round pins, but also measuring 19 mm in length.
 The centres of the line and neutral pins are spaced 19 mm apart.
 The centre-to-centre distance between the earth pin and the middle of the imaginary line connecting the two power pins is 3 mm.
 Type N sockets were specifically designed to accommodate the ubiquitous type C plugs as well.
 Type N looks very much like the Swiss type J standard, but it is incompatible with it since type N has the earth pin closer to the imaginary line that connects the two power pins (3 mm instead of 5 mm).

 Type N is actually based on the international standard 230 V household plug system, called IEC 60906-1.
 In 1986, the International Electrotechnical Commission published this standard, which was intended to become the common standard for the whole of Europe (and, by extension, all other regions with 230 V mains).
 Unfortunately, the effort to adopt it as a European Union standard was put on hold in the mid-1990s.
 Brazil had been using as many as 10 (!) different types of plugs and sockets, including the frequently used type C. In order to put an end to this proliferation of different socket and plug types, the Brazilian Association of Technical Standards (Associação Brasileira de Normas Técnicas (ABNT)) decided to standardize on IEC 60906-1.
 In 2001, this standard was adopted in Brazil as NBR 14136 and its implementation started in 2007.
 This Norma BRasileira 14136, however, is not completely identical to IEC 60906-1: the Brazilian standard has a pin diameter of 4 mm for the 10 A plug and 4.8 mm for the 20 A plug, whereas the original IEC 60906-1 standard only has one single pin diameter of 4.5 mm and a maximum current of 16 A.